MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

           "type": "query",
           "title": "Survey",
-          "description": "Search for surveys, drafts, and results with keywords or number of respondents.", "initialRun": true,
+          "description": "Search for surveys, drafts, and results with keywords or number of respondents.", "semanticDescription": "This command enables users to search for surveys, drafts, and results based on specific keywords or the number of respondents.", "initialRun": true,
           "fetchTask": false,
           "context": [